yastrov/py-hasher/README.md

 * Calc Hash for one or all files in path
 * Compare files in path with calculed Hash values
-* Copy (update) path or file with situation, when some files in destination path has defect
+* Copy (update) path or file when some files in destination path has defect

 ## Why?

 * Not found userfriendly equivalent for myself
-* Test myself in OOP (check myself in the OOP)
+* Test myself in OOP

 ## Using